Title: Vice President

-James “Jamie” Bonini is general manager of TSSC and project general manager of OMDD at Toyota Motor Engineering & Manufacturing North America, Inc. (TEMA), located near Cincinnati in Erlanger, Kentucky.
+James “Jamie” Bonini is vice president of TSSC at Toyota Motor Engineering & Manufacturing North America, Inc. (TEMA), located near Cincinnati in Erlanger, Kentucky.
 TEMA supports Toyota's engineering and manufacturing operations in North America.,

 TSSC is a not-for-profit corporation affiliated with TEMA which shares Toyota Production System (TPS) know-how with North American organizations that have a true desire to learn and adopt TPS; as a way to strengthen the quality and efficiency of their production system.
 Similarly, OMDD works closely with Toyota’s North American plants to help streamline processes and strengthen TPS activities.
 In this role, Bonini oversees day to day operations for both divisions.

 Bonini began his career with Toyota in 2002, as assistant general manager for TSSC, responsible for planning and leading shop floor improvement activities.
 He later joined Toyota Motor Manufacturing, Kentucky’s powertrain group as assistant general manager responsible for V6 and four cylinder engines as well as axle production, quality and safety.